Modelling $b\bar b H$ production for the LHC at 13.6 TeV: Transverse momentum resummation at third order

 The Higgs transverse momentum spectrum provides a promising approach for extracting the Yukawa coupling from Higgs boson production processes, because its shape is sensitive to the precise value of the coupling.
 In particular, one can exploit the pattern of QCD emissions from the incoming quarks and gluons to discriminate between the gluon and various quark channels in the initial state~\cite{Ebert:2016idf}.
 That is, the radiation pattern for different initial states yields different shapes for the transverse momentum ($q_T$) spectrum of the recoiling Higgs boson.
 As a result, a precise measurement of the Higgs $q_T$ spectrum, especially at small $q_T$, allows one to gain sensitivity to the quark Yukawa couplings~\cite{Bishara:2016jga, Soreq:2016rae}.
 At small $q_T \ll m_H$, this requires the all-order resummation of logarithms of $q_T/m_H$ that would otherwise spoil the convergence of perturbation theory in this regime.

-In this section, we provide recent results for the resummed $q_T$ spectrum for $b\bar{b}\to H$ at N$^3$LL$^{\prime}$ order matched to fixed NNLO and approximate N$^3$LO in the 5FS \cite{Cal:2023mib}.\footnote{Here, we use the logarithmic counting of~\citere{Berger:2010xi}, where the prime denotes inclusion of higher order boundary terms.} Previously, the spectrum was calculated to NNLL+NNLO accuracy~\cite{Harlander:2014hya} using the CSS formalism~\cite{Collins:1981uk,Collins:1981va, Collins:1984kg}.
-For this prediction, we use soft-collinear effective theory (SCET) \cite{Bauer:2000yr,Bauer:2001ct,Bauer:2001yt,Bauer:2002nz,Beneke:2002ph} to resum the logarithms of $q_T/m_H$ which is equivalent to a modern formulation of the CSS formalism.
+In this section, we provide recent results for the resummed $q_T$ spectrum for $b\bar{b}\to H$ at N$^3$LL$^{\prime}$ order matched to fixed NNLO and aN$^3$LO in the 5FS \cite{Cal:2023mib}.\footnote{Here, we use the logarithmic counting of~\citere{Berger:2010xi}, where the prime denotes inclusion of higher order boundary terms.} Previously, the spectrum was calculated to Next-to-Next-to-Leading Logarithmic (NNLL) + NNLO accuracy~\cite{Harlander:2014hya} using the Collins--Soper--Sterman (CSS) formalism~\cite{Collins:1981uk,Collins:1981va, Collins:1984kg}.
+For this prediction, we use Soft-Collinear Effective Theory (SCET) \cite{Bauer:2000yr,Bauer:2001ct,Bauer:2001yt,Bauer:2002nz,Beneke:2002ph} to resum the logarithms of $q_T/m_H$ which is equivalent to a modern formulation of the CSS formalism.
 We employ the rapidity renormalization group~\cite{Chiu:2012ir} together with the exponential regulator~\cite{Li:2016axz} for which the ingredients required for the resummation at N$^3$LL$^{\prime}$ are known.
 The singular cross section can be written in a factorised form as

 where the kinematic quantities $\omega_{a,b}$ and $x_{a,b}$ are given by

 with $E_{cm}$ denoting the hadronic center-of-mass energy.
 The hard function $H_{ab}$ is process dependent and describes physics at the hard scale $\mu\sim m_H$.
 The beam functions $B_{a,b}$ and the soft function $S_{ab}$ describe collinear and soft radiation at the low scale $\mu \sim q_T$.
 The term $[B_a\otimes B_b \otimes S_{ab}]$,